KevinTurnerii/NBA-Playoffs-Analysis-2023/README.md

 ## 📌 Conclusion

-This project demonstrates the integration of **advanced data analytics**, **machine learning techniques**, and **business intelligence reporting** to produce a polished, real-world NBA player performance analysis.
+This project demonstrates the integration of **advanced data analytics**, **machine learning techniques**, and **business intelligence reporting** to produce a polished, real-world analytics deliverable for NBA player performance.

 By combining tools like **R**, **Power BI**, and SAS-aligned logic, the project delivers: